gulliver-madrid/llm-chat/README.md

 ### Development

-#### ⚠️ Warning: Risk of Force Push!
+#### Warning: Risk of Force Push!

 If you have local changes that you don’t want to lose, please don't use `git pull` or `git fetch`.
-These commands can overwrite local changes if not used carefully.
-Also, with the new version management updates, there might be changes that rewrite the project's history in the remote repository to clearly define version change points.

-Thanks for your understanding and patience as we make these improvements.
-If you have any questions or need help navigating the changes, feel free to reach out.
+These commands can overwrite local changes.

 #### 🚀 Project Management Update